About the Lab

 Artificial snow petrel egg logger equipped with triaxial accelerometer and magnetometer, and temperature thermistor.
 See Shaffer et al. (2021) Animal Biotelemetry

-Miniature (40 grams) biologging devices like that deployed on the 2.5 kg Laysan albatross shown in photo, can record the bird’s location and movement patterns at sea.
-The device is temporarily attached with adhesive tape to the feathers on the bird’s back.
-The logger is removed when the bird returns from its foraging trip.
-The tracking data can be viewed in relation to vessels at sea to explore albatross-fisheries interactions.
-See Orben et al. (2021) Journal of Applied Ecology.
+Miniature (18 grams) GPS devices like that deployed on this breeding Western gull shown in photo, can record the bird’s location and movement patterns at sea.
+The device is temporarily attached with adhesive tape to the tail feathers.
+The logger is removed 5-7 days after recording multiple foraging trips.
+The tracking data (lower left inset) can be viewed in relation to vessel locations at sea to explore gull-vessel interactions (see Fig. 2 at right from Cimino et al. (2024) Marine Ornithology).